ginestra/thatsmood-v8/_posts/2015-01-14-one-platform-to-rule-them-all.md

 ---
 layout: post
 title:  "One platform to rule them all.
 (Not really)"
+description: "Is there an off-the-shelf app that can do it all for you?"
 date:   2015-01-14
 categories: [tools, platform]
 tags: [tools, platform, framework]